Skip to content

 limit integer No Maximum number of entries to return (default: 50)

-scan_type string No Filter by scan type (code, input, output, secrets)
+scan_type string No Filter by scan type (code, input, output, secrets, dependencies, directory_dependencies)

 Returns: List of audit log entries with timestamps, scan types, results, and finding summaries.